soctkoren/VrDesignProject/README.md

 room size.
 The orbs was another interesting thing that user pointed out.
 Because of the spot light it was obvious that something needed to be done with it, but at this point of the game they are not really interative so the suer was confused.

+ACTIONS TAKEN: I've re-size a few items and moved the camera a bit down.
+I did not change the lighting per user testing as I wanted to keep a more darker theme to match my persona.
 ## Second Test
 This test was to see how the inital design of the user interface